ce-amtic/hexo-theme-journal/README.md

 #### Archives

 By default, the 'Archives' entry will not appear in the navigation section.
-To show the 'Archives' in the navigation section, you will need to enable the archives explicitly in the theme-level *_config.yml*.
+To show the 'Archives' in the navigation section, you will need to enable the archives explicitly in the `_config.journal.yml` file.

 ```yaml
 archives: true